The Slide Show/ Neckerchief Slides

 - leather strips.

-boys determine the length of the other strips as they attach their beads.
-Tie
+the length of the other strips as they attach their beads.
+Tie knots in

-knots in the end of a leather strip, and push through one of the holes, with
+the end of a leather strip, and push through one of the holes, with knot

 Display/Showoff Slides